Skip to content

 time x Timestamp in ISO8601 format YYYY-MM-DDTHH:mm:SS

 n_1_elec Any following columns should have header name of the node in SpineOpt format.
-It should be preceeded by "n_" then have the cityblock name followed by the grid name e.g. "_elec".
+It should be preceeded by "n_" then have the block name followed by the grid name e.g. "_elec".
 The column then contains the actual values.

 It is probably obvious to the user that these files are not meant to be populated manually but using spreadsheet software or other software for processing time series data.
 Note that you don't need to input demand data via these files.
 You can also specify timeseries in the nodes input table.
 In that case you need a separate file for each node and grid.